New England Patriots: Brandin Cooks, Tom Brady Duo Will Be Scary Good [Opinion]

-If we thought the five-time Super Bowl champion New England Patriots were already great, we might not have seen anything yet, as the Patriots made a trade with the New Orleans Saints for wide receiver Brandin Cooks.
+If we thought the five-time Super Bowl champion New England Patriots were already great, we might not have seen anything yet with the Patriots trading with the New England Patriots for wide receiver Brandin Cooks.

 The Patriots gave up the 32nd overall pick for Cooks, but in adding Cooks to their wide receiver roster, the Super Bowl 51 champions have paired one of the best young wide receivers with future Hall of Fame quarterback Tom Brady.